bharath1097/pureconfig/README.md

 config.put("server.port", 8443);
 ```

-Other languages?
-Whatever is idiomatic for that language.

 # What's next

 * A formal specification, although the informal description above should be
 enough to write a parser.
 * Yes, actual parsers must be written.
-Pull requests accepted for any language.
+Pull requests accepted for any language!
 A non-validating one should doable as a weekend project for your favorite language.
 * Consider supporting inline type definitions, such as *username: string = admin*